linkerd/website/linkerd.io/content/2-edge/tasks/managing-egress-traffic.md

 {{< warning >}}

-No service mesh can provide a strong security guarantee about egress traffic by itself; for example, a malicious actor could use an unmeshed application pod to bypass the Linkerd sidecar - and thus Linkerd's egress controls - entirely.
-Fully restricting egress traffic in the presence of arbitrary applications thus typically requires a more comprehensive approach, such as Linkerd's egress controls combined with CNI-level configuration.
+No service mesh can provide a strong security guarantee about egress traffic by itself; for example, a malicious actor could bypass the Linkerd sidecar - and thus Linkerd's egress controls - entirely.
+Fully restricting egress traffic in the presence of arbitrary applications thus typically requires a more comprehensive approach.

+{{< /warning >}}

 {{< /warning >}}